ruliancruz/ruliancruz/README.md

   - 📖 I'm in the 6th Semester of degree in computing at the Instituto Federal de Educação, Ciência e Tecnologia da Bahia (IFBA) - Campus Jacobina
   - 💡 I'm an electromechanical technician
-  - 🖥️ I'm a backend developer
-  - 🕹️ I'm a game developer

 <div align="center">
   <a href="https://github.com/ruliancruz">